jsdelivrbot/ReduxBlogApp-1/MY_README.md

 3. Store and access blog posts on a remote server.

+---

 ***February 28, 2017***

 ###Exploring the API
 Sec.
 6, Lec.
 70

-Server API located at reduxblog.herokuapp.com
+Server API located at [link](reduxblog.herokuapp.com).

 All requests require a unique key parameter.
-No need to apply for a key, just create one.

-The key provides a simple authentication and ensures that your posts are kept in a separate bucket from other users:
+The key provides a simple authentication and ensures that your posts are kept in a separate bucket from other users.

+No need to apply for a key, just create one:

     reduxblog.herokuapp.com/api/posts?key=1a2b3c